pearlllyy/ATM_Machine/README.md

 ## Author

-This ATM simulator was created as a demonstration of programming concepts including file Input/Output, user authentication, and transaction processing in Python.
+This ATM simulator was created as a demonstration of programming concepts including file handling, input/output, functions, conditional statements, loops, and error handling.